BuhDuy256/mtatft-data-collector/README.md

 **Output**:
 - Matches stored from all specified tiers
-- Player stubs created for all discovered players
-- Player-match links established

-### Stage 3: Orphan Cleanup (Always Runs)

-**Purpose**: Remove players without any associated matches

-**Process**:
-1. Call SQL stored procedure `delete_orphaned_players()`
-2. Deletes players not in `players_matches_link` table
-3. Returns count of deleted players

-**Why It's Needed**:
-- Players from Stage 1 might not have any valid matches
-- API errors during Stage 2 can leave orphaned records
-- Keeps database clean and efficient

-**Output**: Clean database with only relevant players
+- All players from League API saved with complete tier information

-### Stage 4: Account Enrichment (Optional)
+### Stage 3: Account Enrichment (Optional)

 **Controlled By**: `ENRICH_ACCOUNT` parameter (`on`/`off`)